deleonab/Automating-Infrastructure-with-Terraform2/extras.md

 ### CIDR NOTATION
 CIDR notation compactly indicates the network mask for an address and adds on the total number of bits in the entire address using slash notation.

+### Internet Gateway

+There’s no additional charge for having an internet gateway in your account.